BestTimesToVisit.com Logo

 transport

-Get an ICOCA card as soon as you arrive!
-It's a rechargeable smart card that works on almost all trains and buses in Kyoto (and other major cities in Japan).
-You can tap and go, saving you the hassle of buying individual tickets, and it's super convenient for hopping between temples and neighborhoods.
+Invest in an ICOCA card as soon as you arrive.
+This rechargeable smart card works on almost all trains and buses in Kyoto (and many other cities in Japan), saving you the hassle of buying individual tickets.
+You can even use it at many convenience stores and vending machines, making it your all-in-one travel companion.

 culture